spsforks/google-sanitizers-wiki/AddressSanitizer.md

   * Q: I've built my main executable with ASan.
 Do I also need to build shared libraries?
   * A: ASan will work even if you rebuild just part of your program.
 But you'll have to rebuild all components to detect all errors.

+  * Q: I've built my shared library with ASan.
+Can I run it with unsanitized executable?
+  * A: Yes!
+You'll need to build your library with [dynamic version of ASan](AddressSanitizerAsDso) and then run executable with LD_PRELOAD=path/to/asan/runtime/lib.

 # Talks and papers
  * Watch the presentation from the [LLVM Developer's meeting](http://llvm.org/devmtg/2011-11/) (Nov 18, 2011): [Video](http://www.youtube.com/watch?v=CPnRS1nv3_s), [slides](http://llvm.org/devmtg/2011-11/Serebryany_FindingRacesMemoryErrors.pdf).